 Or even if I wasn’t doing something, at least we could be talking about something.
 But whenever I tried to talk to her while we were cuddling, she’d just go “mm-hmm” to everything.
 She wasn’t really listening.

 So I had taken to pacing around the platform.
 I couldn’t even run.
 The platform wasn’t wide enough to run in a straight line, and if I tried to go around in a circle, I’d just slip.

 One time, I stood right out at the edge of the platform, staring irritably into the void.
 Why did the Waiting have to stick us on these stupid little platforms?
 It made me want to step off the edge, just for the sake of it.
-But that made me remember something Yali'd said – You wouldn't fall very far.
+But then I remembered what Yali’d said – You wouldn’t fall very far.
 The gravity goes right back towards the star.

-I lay down and stuck my arm over the edge, just to see what was there.
+I lay down and stuck my arm down past the edge, just to see what was there.
 It felt pretty weird.
-My arm was getting pressed against the side of the platform.
+My arm was getting pressed against the edge of the platform.
 Because the gravity was going sideways…

 “I’m going to step off the side of the platform, just to see where I end up,” I announced.

-Yali's voice echoed weirdly from somewhere.
+Yali’s voice echoed weirdly from all around.
 “Manifest a bucket!”

 I wasn’t going to let a little nausea get the better of me.
 I immediately got up and stepped off the edge again, falling back around to the side I’d been on originally.